 Because of the risks associated with working alone, the employer should take all reasonable precautions to put safeguards in place to avoid injury.
 The Health and Safety Executive (HSE) provides detailed guidance on the steps that employers and employees can take to safeguard themselves while working alone.
 They should:

-How Much Could I Claim If Attacked As A Lone Worker?
+How Much Can I Claim If I Was Attacked As A Lone Worker?

 It’s important to note that evidence is crucial for your claim.
 You may need to attend an independent medical assessment as part of the process of claiming.
 The medical report will reveal how serious your physical or emotional injuries are.